opensim-org/opensim-core/doc/APIGuide.md

 1.00000000e+01| 3.57847134e+01| 1.50716396e+00|
 ~~~

-# OpenSim Architecture at a Glance {#architecture}

-The following sections provide an overview of the key abstractions and definitions used in the OpenSim API.
-OpenSim 4.0 includes lots of new functionality, which we have indicated with "(new in 4.0)".

 ## System and State {#systemstate}

 A SimTK::System is the computational (mathematical) system of equations that represents the model dynamics, in a way that a computer can solve.
 In OpenSim, the model is formed by rigid bodies (e.g. bones) and connected by joints.
 A State is a set of values for all the unknowns (variables) of the System’s equations.
 The State contains all values necessary to fully evaluate the system of equations.
 The SimTK::State includes time and the generalized coordinates (Q; the joint angles and displacements) and the generalized speeds (U) of the multibody system.
 Any Component can add to the System (and State).
 For example, Muscles add their activation and fiber length variables to the State with their corresponding differential equations in the System.
 An OpenSim Model generates a System in order to perform calculations and solve for unknowns of interest to the modeler.